Certificate IV in Mental Health Peer Work (Consumer Peer Work)

 CHC43515 Certificate IV in Mental Health Peer Work (Consumer peer work)

-Who should apply
+Who should apply?

-What you'll learn
+What you WIll learn

-Over a 10-month period, students will learn and gain skills in:
+Students will learn and gain skills in:

-• providing consumer mental health peer work
+• providing consumer mental health peer work,

-• applying evidence-based mental health frameworks, standards and practices
+• applying evidence-based mental health frameworks, standards and practices,

 • work health and safety in the mental health sector.